 - setting fire to an excavator, which was written off

 - deliberate damage caused to wheel loader and grader, which have been repaired

 - deliberate mechanical damage to trenching machine

 As a result of these incidents Leed has established security at various locations and taken the precautions of floating plant back to their main secure compound between work rosters.
 Floating plant and engagement of security is also a significant cost to Leed.
 The incidents have been reported to the Police who are investigating.

 FOREST ROAD RAIL BRIDGE DUPLICATION

-Council is working closely with John Holland Rail and is anticipated that full approval will be granted in June 2017.
+Council is working closely with John Holland Rail and is anticipated that full approval will be granted in July 2017.

 AQUATIC CENTRE ATTENDANCE